The latest travel news, interviews, traveller reviews, inspiration & advice on cycling and walking holidays in the UK and Europe..

 Pacing implies getting to a certain place by a certain time.
 Although it is certainly good to have a challenge, an easier itinerary means that you don't have to worry too much about pacing.
 This ultimately means more time for stops along the way and arriving at your destination more relaxed.

 Do I need special gear for a walking trip?

 Outdoor gear can be quite expensive.
-So a point is that if you are not sure about whether this type of holiday is for you, on an easier-graded trip you will not necessarily have to invest in expensive outdoor gear.
+So if you are not sure about whether this type of holiday is for you, on an easier-graded trip you will not necessarily have to invest in expensive outdoor gear.
 To get an idea of some of the items you may need, check out my tips on What to Take on a Hiking Trip

 Perhaps use a locally sourced wooden stick instead of buying walking poles, until you decide that you want to use them or not.

-Some beginners worry about water intake or toilet stops and keeping hydrated
+Some first time walkers worry about water intake or toilet stops and keeping hydrated

 .
 Unless it is really hot, it is rarely worth carrying more than two litres with you, and remember each litre weighs a kilogram.
 Quite a good idea is to try and drink quite a bit to flush your system before you set out each morning or even the night before.
 Normally on the easier walks you will not be too remote to refill your bottles or to buy a drink or two somewhere.
 Just make sure that any tap or faucet water is drinkable.
 It may be worth carrying water sterilizer tablets or a small filter.
 Some water bottles (more about water bottles here